bcdev/kaleidoscope/README.md

                             specify the log level. (default: None)
       --mode {multithreading,synchronous}
                             specify the operating mode.
 In multithreading mode a multithreading scheduler is used.
-In synchronous
-                            mode a single-thread scheduler is used. (default:
+In synchronous mode a single-thread scheduler is used. (default: None) --workers {1,2,3,4,5,6,7,8}
-                            None)
-      --workers {1,2,3,4,5,6,7,8}
                             specify the number of workers used in multithreading mode.
 If not set, the number of workers is determined by the system. (default: None)
-      --progress            enable progress bar display. (default: False) --no-progress         disable progress bar display. (default: True) --stack-traces        enable Python stack traces. (default: False) --no-stack-traces     disable Python stack traces. (default: True) --tmpdir TMPDIR       specify the path to the temporary directory.
+      --progress            enable progress bar display. (default: False) --stack-traces        enable Python stack traces. (default: False) -v, --version         show program's version number and exit

+    Copyright (c) Brockmann Consult GmbH, 2025.
+License: MIT

+and

+    usage: kaleidoscope-collect [-h] [--engine-reader {h5netcdf,netcdf4,zarr}]
+                                [--engine-writer {h5netcdf,netcdf4,zarr}]
+                                [--log-level {debug,info,warning,error,off}]
+                                [--mode {multithreading,synchronous}]
+                                [--workers {1,2,3,4,5,6,7,8}] [--progress]
+                                [--stack-traces] [-v]
+                                source_glob target_file

+    This scientific processor computes standard uncertainty from a given Monte Carlo ensemble.

+    positional arguments:
+      source_glob           the file path glob of the source datasets.
+The first entry in the expanded list of file paths shall refer to the nominal (i.e., not randomized) source dataset.
+                            The remaining entries shall refer to randomized variants of the nominal source.
+Only the '*' character shall be used for globbing.
+      target_file           the file path of the target dataset.

+    options:
+      -h, --help            show this help message and exit --engine-reader {h5netcdf,netcdf4,zarr}
+                            specify the engine used to read the source product file. (default: None)
+      --engine-writer {h5netcdf,netcdf4,zarr}
+                            specify the engine used to write the target product file. (default: None)
+      --log-level {debug,info,warning,error,off}
-                            (default: None)
+                            specify the log level. (default: None)
+      --mode {multithreading,synchronous}
+                            specify the operating mode.
+In multithreading mode a multithreading scheduler is used.
+In synchronous mode a single-thread scheduler is used. (default: None) --workers {1,2,3,4,5,6,7,8}
+                            specify the number of workers used in multithreading mode.
+If not set, the number of workers is determined by the system. (default: None)
-      -v, --version         show program's version number and exit
+      --progress            enable progress bar display. (default: False) --stack-traces        enable Python stack traces. (default: False) -v, --version         show program's version number and exit

     Copyright (c) Brockmann Consult GmbH, 2025.
 License: MIT